scsole/arch-linux-setup/README.md

 # Arch Linux Post-installation Setup
-My post-installation Arch Linux setup scripts.
+My Arch Linux post-installation and setup scripts.

-These scripts install my preferred packages and configure the system.
+These scripts install a collection of packages and perform some configuration.
 This is not intended to be an Arch Linux [installation guide](https://wiki.archlinux.org/index.php/Installation_guide) or installation script.

 Some of the packages and configuration options are for my particular system.
-You should check everything before running these scripts yourself.
-(You wouldn't run any script without knowing what's inside it first, would you?)
+You should check the contents of these scripts running them yourself.
+You wouldn't just run any script without knowing what's inside it first, would you?